secretstartups/handbook/development/threat-management/planning/index.html.md

 There's a [diagram](diagram.html) that (hopefully) helps understand the process.

-### Week 0 / ONGOING: Planning Breakdown
+### ONGOING: Planning Breakdown

-*If release X.0 ships on April 22, then planning for release X.1 starts by the week of Feb 24-28*

-Top priority issues from upcoming release milestones will go through **Planning Breakdown** with Product Managers (PMs), Engineering Managers (EMs) & Engineers from the respective groups at least ONE week prior to Week 1.
+Top priority issues from upcoming release milestones will go through **Planning Breakdown** with Product Managers (PMs), Engineering Managers (EMs) & Engineers from the respective groups.
 Weekly group-level syncronous meetings will facilitate this discussion.
 The list of issues to be discussed will be provided by the PM at least 1 day prior to the meeting.
 The expectation is that all attendees have reviewed the issues prior to the start of the meeting.
+To signify that an issue has been reviewed in advance by an attendee they should add the :carrot: emoji to the issue.

 Questions to be answered:
 1. Are requirements clear enough to understand intent of request?